Skip to content

 2. Bourbon

 No, we are not talking about American whiskey!
 Bourbon is a special variety of Arabica coffee beans.
-The original origin of Bourbon coffee was Yemen, but at the beginning of the 18th century, the botanists of the King of France brought it to the island of Bourbon, from which it took its name.
+The origin of Bourbon coffee is known to be Yemen, but at the beginning of the 18th century, the botanists of the King of France brought it to the island of Bourbon, from which it took its name.
 This island has been called Réunion since the years of the French Revolution.

 Bourbon coffee

-And while most of the coffee we know comes from the famous ripe red fruit, this is not the case with Arabica Bourbon.
-In fact, there are two variations: one comes from the Bourbon Vermelho plant, which has red fruit and is found on the island Réunion and Bourbon Amarello, which is grown in Brazil and due to its crossbreeding with a local species, the fruit from which we get the coffee beans is yellow.
+And while most coffee we know comes from the famous ripe red fruit, this is not the case with Arabica Bourbon.
+As a matter of fact, there are two variations: one comes from the Bourbon Vermelho plant, which grows red fruit and is found on the island Réunion and Bourbon Amarello.
+This type is grown in Brazil, and due to its crossbreeding with the local species, the fruit from which we get the coffee beans is yellow.
 The yellow fruits of this variety are distinguished for their sweet taste and their early ripening.

 The Bourbon variety grows best at an altitude of 1,100 to 2,000 meters.
 It is cultivated mainly in southeastern Brazil, and more specifically in the Santo region.
-The mineral-rich, volcanic slopes of this area, as well as the balanced climate, are ideal conditions for this variety.
+The mineral-rich, volcanic slopes of this area as well as its balanced climate are ideal conditions for this variety.

-The Bourbon variety is characterized by an intense acidity similar to that of wine as well as by its sweet aftertaste.
-In your cup, you will find chocolate flavors, as well as light fruit notes.
-A truly elegant coffee with a long history!
+The Bourbon variety is characterized by an intense acidity and a sweet aftertaste, similar to that of wine.
+In your cup, you will find chocolate flavors as well as light fruity notes.
+Without a doubt, Bourbon is a truly elegant coffee with a long history!

 Back to top